VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 Product Associations are used to show related products, accessories and other types of items for a customer when he views a product page.
 The administrators define which types of products will be displayed as associated with an item.

-This refers to marketing policy and increasing the average check of a customerвЂ™s shopping cart since customers start buying similar products of a higher price or add different accessories to the selected good.
+This refers to marketing policy and increasing the average check of a customers shopping cart since customers start buying similar products of a higher price or add different accessories to the selected good.

 ### How the associations can be used